 Silver Award holders who employ a Reservist show flexibility that enables the employee to fulfil annual training and mobilisation commitments.

-Employers must be nominated for a Silver Award by a third party via the Employer Recognition Scheme website before 28th April 2017.
+Employers must be nominated for a Silver Award by a third party via the Employer Recognition Scheme website.

 The 2017 Silver Awards Programme includes a full list of East Anglia based employers that have received the Defence ERS Silver Award since its inception in 2014.